The Anatomy of an Affair: Dave Carder

 Dave: —in ministry.

-Dave Carder: I know but remember every Monday, men and women who are colleagues at work get on planes, drive to customer in another city, take him out to an expensive restaurants, and have all the alcohol you want.
-You take him to sporting events and concerts and everything else.
-Then you go back to the same hotel.
+Dave Carder: I know.
+Remember: every Monday, men and women, who are colleagues at work, get on planes; drive to customers in another city; take them out to an expensive restaurants; they have all the alcohol you want.
+You take them to sporting events, and concerts, and everything else; then, you go back to the same hotel.
 That is corporate dating.

 Dave: Is that a real name or made up?